SPYFF/spyff.github.io/content/posts/linux/r3-mini.md

 └───────────────┘
 ```

-I dont want to spoil it just yet, but if we want to boot stock Debian,
+I don’t want to spoil it just yet, but if we want to boot stock Debian,
 we will have a little bit more complicated bootchain at the end.
-But that is mainly because we want to keep the OpenWRT as an alternative
-to Debian, kind of a recovery system.
+But that is mainly because we want to keep the OpenWRT as an alternative to Debian, kind of a recovery system.
-Essentially we can dual-boot OpenWRT and Debian if we want to.
+Essentially, we can dual-boot OpenWRT and Debian if we want to.

 # Installation process

 ## Flash OpenWRT to eMMC

 There is a detailed guide on how to do that.
-On the NAND we keep the vendor provided image, which is an old customized OpenWRT.
+On the NAND, we keep the vendor-provided image, which is an old customized OpenWRT.
-To flash the eMMC we have to boot from the NAND, so let's flip the
-physical switch to the NAND options and power on the device.
+To flash the eMMC, we have to boot from the NAND, so let’s flip the physical switch to the NAND option and power on the device.
 We need the USB flash drive (FAT filesystem) with the upstream OpenWRT files.
-Those are downloaded from OpenWRT firmware selector page.
+Those are downloaded from the OpenWRT firmware selector page.
-Not all files needed from there, only those which mentioned in the commands.
+Not all files are needed from there, only those mentioned in the commands.

-I copy here the commands required for the flashing just for reference.
+I copy the commands required for the flashing just for reference.
-Boot into the OS found in NAND, then connect to USB flash drive and copy the files to `/tmp`.
+Boot into the OS found in NAND, then connect to the USB flash drive and copy the files to `/tmp`.
-As mentioned before, the eMMC layout is fix, therefore every partition must be the same as below.
+As mentioned before, the eMMC layout is fixed, therefore every partition must be the same as below.

 ```bash
 dd if=/tmp/openwrt-*-r3-mini-emmc-gpt.bin of=/dev/mmcblk0